samsquire/ideas4/README.md

 I think the expression problem is an extremely interesting far reaching problem in computer science.
 But I think the problem can be solved with some caveats.
 The main caveat I am ignoring is the against compiled code problem.
 I don't care if the code needs to be recompiled.

+We can solve the expression problem with nested multidimensional matrixes and named content based queries.

 What object oriented inheritance gets wrong is what should inherit, it is data that should also inherit!
 Similar to DNA!
+It's the structure of the data that should inherit.

+The problems of multiple inheritance can be solved by explicitly defining cases in tables, hence tabular metaprogramming.

 ![image](https://user-images.githubusercontent.com/1983701/185045309-efb897c7-f304-400e-ab8b-fce1eeed0445.png)